sky-thinkers/algnet/README.md

 ## Resuls of simulations

-Metrics of all simulation runs deploys to [gihub pages](https://cloud-storage-team.github.io/algnet/main).
-If you want to see results on all branches, visit [root site](https://cloud-storage-team.github.io/algnet).
+Metrics and results of load testing of all simulation runs deploys to [gihub pages](https://cloud-storage-team.github.io/algnet)